CosmoAI-AES/CosmoAI-AES.github.io/docs/scripts/Roulette Resimulation.md

 work.
 See the [Roulette Formalism](/docs/model/Roulette) for a more detailed mathematical model.

+There are two critical options for the simulation
+1.  `--centre` which centres the image at the centre of light after calculation.
+This is important in machine learning applications, to avoid leaking information through the choice of co-ordinate system.
+2.  `--no-xireference` which calculates roulette amplitudes at the centre of light in the distorted image, rather than the apparent position of the centre of the undistorted image.
+    This is **not recommended**, but the reader should be aware of its existence because it used to be the default and some of the documentation may still refer to it.

 (This is **under construction**)

 ## The Roulette Output file